jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 Here, the *addListener()* and *removeListener()* methods each retrieve their *BaseRepeater* state object through *repeater()* and delegate the method call to that object.
 As we can see, it's not very complicated to implement a mixin in KivaKit.

-It should be noted that each call to a method in a mixin requires state lookup in an identity map.
-For some applications, this could be a performance problem.
-However, as with most performance problems, it's best to assume things will be fine until our profiler says otherwise.
+> It should be noted that each call to a method in a mixin will require a lookup in the state map.
+For a few components, this could be a performance problem.
+However, as with most performance problems, it's best for us to assume things will be fine until our profiler says otherwise.

 ## Components